Customizing Cordova Plugin

 How to customize Pushwoosh SDK for Cordova project

-When receiving push in background, no events are triggered until a push notification is clicked.
-After it is opened, Pushwoosh plugin fires
+When receiving a push in the background, no events are triggered until a push notification is clicked.
+After it is opened, the Pushwoosh plugin fires push-receive and push-notificationevents.

 IOS_FOREGROUND_ALERT_TYPE